Agus-dot1/Calculator/README.md

 ## Description

-This project is a simple **calculator** developed in [programming language].
+This project is a simple **calculator** developed for The Odin Project.
 It allows performing basic operations such as addition, subtraction, multiplication, and division.
 It's a useful tool for quick and accurate calculations.

 ## Features